vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ```

 ### Single Threaded and Synchronous
-The javascript is single threaded which means, command is being ran one at a time (under the hood, the browser maybe not) and synchronous which means, in order.
+The Javascript language is single threaded which means, command is being ran one at a time (under the hood, the browser maybe not) and synchronous which means, in order.
 Code is being ran one at a time and in order.

 ### The Execution Stack
-Everytime a function is invocated, a new execution context is created and is placed on top of the execution stack, whichever is on top is the one currently running, once it finished, it gets popped off the stack.
+Everytime a function is invocated, a new execution context is created and is placed on top of the execution stack, whichever is on top is the one currently running, once it finishes, it gets popped off the stack.

-Which means, each function call gets it's own separate and independent execution context, and it's own `this`.
+Which means, each function call gets its own separate and independent execution context, and its own `this`.
 Note that, the `variable environment` is not the same with `this`.

 ```javascript
 function b() {